 You might've thought downing some Yoo-hoo was a great way to get your milk fix, but it's important to note this is a chocolate drink.
 Meaning, no, it's not chocolate milk.
 The first two ingredients on the list are water and high fructose corn syrup before there is even any mention of chocolate even!
 With 36 grams of sugar in one bottle, it's a bit scary to think about how much of the sweet stuff you most likely were sipping on daily.

 Mixing bits of Oreo cookie into yogurt was a rather genius idea.
 It made for a tasty snack, but YoCrunch's yogurts are high in calories and are packed with sugar.
 This strawberry variety has more sugar than you would get if you ate five actual Oreo cookies!

 Ruffles were 100% a beloved lunchroom star, but there's a good chance you often crashed after, right?
-This afternoon snack will just leave you feeling bloated and most likely reaching for more to eat not too long after you finish a bag.
+This afternoon snack will just leave you feeling bloated if you're sodium sensitive and most likely reaching for more to eat not too long after you finish a bag.

 Kid Cuisine Frozen Meals

 Oh, the Kid Cuisine.
-The bright blue microwavable trays that featured everything from spaghetti and meatballs to mac and cheese to chicken nuggets and fries and chocolates and brownies seemed like the most perfect lunch or dinner option.
-Like most frozen meals, these contain quite a bit of sodium and sugar, especially for a kid to be eating in one sitting.
+The bright blue microwavable trays that featured everything like spaghetti and meatballs, mac and cheese, corn dogs, chicken nuggets and fries, chocolates, and brownies seemed like the most perfect lunch or dinner option.
+Like most frozen meals, these contain a rather high amount of sodium, especially for a kid to be eating in one sitting.